Laura Ashley Samuels: Career

 Samuels began her acting career in 2010 with the role, Kelli in the horror film, The Final.
 She followed with guest appearances on American teen sitcoms, True Jackson, VP and Wizards of Waverly Place.
 In 2011, she starred in the action thriller film, In Time alongside Justin Timberlake, Amanda Seyfried and Olivia Wilde, as Sagita and also guest starred in the teen drama, 90210.

 In 2012, Samuels starred in three episodes of Awkward. as high school freshman, Courtney.
 She also starred in the comedy film, Dumbbells as Candy, and had a guest appearance in an episode of Raising Hope as Abigail.

 In 2015, Samuels starred in five episodes of Modern Family as Beth, U.S. Coast Guard and ex-fiancée of Andy Bailey, played by Adam DeVine.
 In 2017, she had a lead role in the comedy film, Walk of Fame with Scott Eastwood and Cory Hardrict as ex-flight attendant, Nikki.
 She also starred in six episodes of Lopez as Olly's younger sister, Pfeiffer, and starred in an episode of Workaholics.

 Samuels starred in the comedy film, 1 Night in San Diego as Brooklyn, alongside Alexandra Daddario, Jenna Ushkowitz and Eric Nelsen.
 The film was released on November 17, 2020.
+In 2025, Samuels stars in the upcoming crime comedy film, Oxy Morons as Ashley, alongside Jeremy Sumpter.